Tips for a successfull D.I.Y. Pendulum Latest change 2026-05-12

 Do implement a Rim Coil as I did.
 Give it a radius of around 2/3 of the intended amplitude of your pendulum.
 It will be very helpfull in accurately determining and controlling the amplitude of the pendulum.
 The Schumacher method requires a stabilized amplitude.

-It must be said: in the literature I've never seen an explicit mechanism for amplitude control.
+It must be said: in the literature I've never seen an explicit mechanism for active amplitude control, and I do not know how such a mechanism could influence the performance in other ways.
+I've planned experiments to find out.

 Do implement a position measuring system.
 I regard it as the only way to accurately monitor the behaviour of your pendulum.
 Currently I use the system with Hall sensors and a magnet around the wire.
 Earlier I mentioned a system based on cheap optical sensors, but that did not work well.
 The sensors, although with analog output had a step-wise tranfer function, to rough for the purpose.

-I have now (july 2025) a system based on AC capacitive coupling.
-It will soon be available as a kit with electronic circuitry.
+I have now (july 2025) a system based on AC capacitive coupling developed for my sub-meter pendulum.
+It is available as a kit with electronic circuitry.

 Fix the wire such that the weight of the bob is taken by some construction above the clamp (e.g. a winding axle).
 The clamp then only cares for the horizontal fixation of the wire.
 This way there is no need to tighten the clamp very strong with the risk of cutting into the wire.